florentpoujol/Daneel/readme.md

 Daneel never deprecate anything from the current CraftStudio's API which remains usable in its entirety [as decribed in the scripting reference][CSscriptingreference] on the offical wiki.
 Daneel mostly add new objects, new functions on existing objects and sometimes allow to pass different argument types and new arguments on existing functions.

+## Overview

+Call getters and setters as if they were variable :

+    self.gameObject.name -- same as self.gameObject:GetName()
+    self.gameObject.name = "new name" -- same as self.gameObject:SetName("new name")

+Access any component (including ScriptedBehaviors with a few configuration)on the gameObject in a similar way, like you can already do with the transform :

+    self.gameObject.modelRenderer

+    -- the "getters/setters as variable" thing also works on components : self.gameObject.mapRenderer.map = "folder/map name" -- you can also see here that you can use the map name instead of the map asset

+    -- writing this same line "the old way" takes twice as much characters : self.gameObject:GetComponent("MapRenderer"):SetMap(CraftStudio.FindAsset("folder/map name", "Map"))

+Set variable or call setters in mass on gameObjects and components.

+    gameObject:Set({
+        parent = "my parent name",

+        modelRenderer = {
+            model = "model name"
+        }

+        myScript = {
+            health = 100
+        }
+    })

+Also :

+- Use the gameObject or asset name instead of the actual object with some functions
+- Simpler raycasting with `ray:InstersectsGameObject()` or `ray:Cast()`
+- Triggers (proximity check and interaction with the gameObject in range)
+- Easily interact with gameObjects hovered by the mouse
+- Events
+- Hotkeys (fire events when pressing buttons)

 ## Conventions